jbenammi/SliceCSS/README.md

 # SliceCSS
+SliceCSS
+(v1.0.0)
-SliceCSS (v1.0.0) This is an opensource css framework build off of fundimentals started by Bootstrap, Materialize and W3CSS.
+This is an open-source css framework build off of fundamentals started by Bootstrap, Materialize and W3CSS.
 The basis for this new framework is to create a more granular RWD grid based on a 16 grid system and utilizing only CSS and Javascript.

 ##### INSTALATION #####